johnregan3/simple-custom-css/README.md

 Install Simple Custom CSS just as you would any other WP Plugin:

+1. Download Simle Custom CSS from WordPress.org.

-1. Upload the Plugin folder (simple-custom-css/) to the wp-content/plugins folder.
+2. Upload the Plugin folder (simple-custom-css/) to the wp-content/plugins folder.

-2. Go to [Plugins Admin Panel](http://codex.wordpress.org/Administration_Panels#Plugins "Plugins Admin Panel") and find the newly uploaded Plugin, "Simple Custom CSS" in the list.
+3. Go to [Plugins Admin Panel](http://codex.wordpress.org/Administration_Panels#Plugins "Plugins Admin Panel") and find the newly uploaded Plugin, "Simple Custom CSS" in the list.

-3. Click Activate Plugin to activate it.
+4. Click Activate Plugin to activate it.

 [More help installing Plugins](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins "WordPress Codex: Installing Plugins")